jasonmccallister/jasonmccallister/README.md

 ### Hi there 👋

-I'm working on improving developer experience with Pixel and Tonic (the creators of [Craft CMS](https://craftcms.com)) by making local development with Docker simple with [Nitro](https://getnitro.sh).
+I'm working on improving the Craft CMS hosting experience with Pixel and Tonic (the creators of [Craft CMS](https://craftcms.com)) by making deploying Craft simple with [Craft Cloud](https://craft.cloud).

 ### Languages

-I spend the majoirty of my time in Go and PHP but also enjoying learning new languages like Rust.
+I spend the majority of my time in Go and PHP but also enjoying learning new languages like Rust.

-### Projects

-- [Craft Nitro](https://getnitro.sh) - A local Docker development environment for PHP without learning Docker.